gboaventura93/DeutscheApp/README.md

 Basically to identify the correct pronoun, you generally need to look at the suffix of the word.
 However, there are some general rules—and, of course, exceptions—that often contradict each other! 🤯

+The flexibility of the German language lies in its ability to combine nouns.
+It’s common to encounter long words that are simply combinations of smaller ones.
+To determine the correct article in these cases, you only need to look at the last word of the compound noun.
+For example:
+Haus (das) + Tür (die) = die Haustür

 Regardless, here’s a list of some rules from [passion4teq](https://www.passion4teq.com/articles/der-die-das-gender-article-rules/) I found helpful, I strong recommend you to check it.

 ## Some Thoughts (German Tips)